nvmoyar/dlnd-text-generation/README.md

 > floyd run --mode jupyter --gpu --env tensorflow-1.0

-You can see your instance in the list is running and has ID XXXXXXXXXXXXXXXXXXXXXX.
+You can see your instance on the list is running and has ID XXXXXXXXXXXXXXXXXXXXXX.
 So you can stop this instance with floyd stop XXXXXXXXXXXXXXXXXXXXXX.
 Also, if you want more information about that instance, use floyd info XXXXXXXXXXXXXXXXXXXXXX

 ### Environments